Viscous attenuation of gravitational waves propagating through an inhomogeneous background: Introduction

 \section{Introduction}

-The century-old prediction of the possible existence of Gravitational waves (GWs) in Einstein's theory of General Relativity \cite{Einstein1, Einstein2} has recently found confirmation from the LIGO, and VIRGO scientific collaborations \cite{Abbott_et_al, Ligo-virgo, Ligo-virgo2, Ligo-virgo3, Ligo-virgo4, Ligo-virgo5}, which has opened a new window to decipher the mysteries of Universe.
+The century-old prediction of the possible existence of Gravitational waves (GWs) in Einstein's theory of General Relativity \cite{Einstein1, Einstein2} has recently found confirmation from the Laser Interferometer Gravitational-Wave Observatory (LIGO), and Virgo scientific collaborations \cite{Abbott_et_al, Ligo-virgo, Ligo-virgo2, Ligo-virgo3, Ligo-virgo4, Ligo-virgo5}, which has opened a new window to decipher the mysteries of Universe.
 With more and more GW data pouring in, one expects that the GWs will provide more insight into diverse phenomena, such as the origins of black holes, the extreme conditions inside neutron stars, the chronicle of how the Universe structured itself into galaxies, the physics of the first few moments in the aftermath of the Big-bang and the standard picture of Universe itself.

 Since gravitational wave observations are used to infer various fundamental properties related to the source of emission, it is important to have a complete understanding of the physics of their propagation from the source to us through the intervening background which in the present Universe is dominated by the dark components, {\it viz.}, dark matter and dark energy.
 Properties of the cosmic fluid could be cause for significant attenuation of the amplitude of GWs propagating through it.
-It may be noted that though electromagnetic (EM) waves are not affected by the viscosity of matter, GWs are indeed affected by viscosity \cite{PRASANNA1999120, Hawking, Dyson, Esposito, Madore1973, Anile1978, Goswami, brevik}.
-GWs have to work against the viscous matter while passing through it, resulting in loss of its energy, which is manifested in attenuation of amplitude or damping of the GWs.\footnote{It may be mentioned that similar damping occurs in EM waves when they traverse through any matter having sufficiently high conductivity.} It is also possible for the longitudinal scalar modes of the GWs to be damped by the non-collisional ensemble of massive particles \cite{Moretti2020, universe7120496}.
+It may be noted that though electromagnetic (EM) waves are not affected by the viscosity of matter, GWs are indeed affected by viscosity \cite{PRASANNA1999120, Hawking, Esposito, Madore1973, Anile1978, Goswami, brevik}.
+GWs have to work against the viscous matter while passing through it, resulting in loss of its energy, which is manifested in attenuation of amplitude or damping of the GWs.\footnote{It may be mentioned that similar damping occurs in EM waves when they traverse through any matter having sufficiently high conductivity.} Studies \cite{Nahuel} have been done analyzing the interaction between a viscous fluid (the primordial plasma in this case) and the primordial gravitational waves using a relativistic hydrodynamic theory.
+There also exist studies \cite{Moretti2020, universe7120496} describing damping of GWs due to non-collisional media during the propagation in alternate gravitational theories.
+For example, it is possible for the longitudinal scalar modes of the GWs from Horndeski theories, to be damped by the non-collisional ensemble of massive particles.